dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/Deliverables/Queueing_Questions.md

 Of these two strategies – multiple slow servers or one fast server – which one minimizes customer residence time?
 By how much?
 Can you provide an intuitive explanation for this result?

+Tip: Don't be intimidated by the fact that there are no numbers!
+Use the M/M/1 residence time equation and calculate the residence time for each scenario in terms of the given variables.